 [5] Ordering a Refinance of the Primary Residence

-Where a party is awarded the primary residence, or is permitted to remain in the residence for a period of time, whether a refinance of the mortgage is necessary should be considered.
+Where a party is awarded the primary residence or is permitted to remain in the residence for a period of time, whether a refinance of the mortgage is necessary should be considered.
 The ability of a party to refinance or to secure a mortgage for the purchase of a new residence may be a significant consideration in allocating real property.
 A court may order the party who is retaining the property to refinance a mortgage as part of the dissolution.
 Ricciuti v.
 Ricciuti, 74 Conn.
 App.
 120 (2002).
 However, in making such an order, the court must have evidence of a refinancing arrangement and the financial ability of a party to meet that obligation.
 Ricciuti, 74 Conn.
 App. at 128.
 However, if the court orders either the refinance and, failing that, then a sale of the home, the evidence of the ability to refinance is unnecessary.
 Valentine v.
 Valentine, 164 Conn.
 App.
 354 (2016).
 In ordering a refinance of the property, the court may provide a period of time for it to be completed.
 Bassett v.
 Bassett, 2006 Conn.
 Super.
 LEXIS 1717 (2006).
 A separation agreement providing for one party to use good faith efforts to refinance within one year, requires that party to continue efforts to refinance even after a year, where the initial refinancing efforts were unsuccessful.
 Usko v.
 Usko, 2015 Conn.
 Super.
 LEXIS 388 (Feb.
 24, 2015).

 #Comment Begins